ForgedInFiles/Chalice-CLI/README.md

 These agents work seamlessly behind the scenes, chaining their expertise to deliver multi-step solutions.
 For example, ask me to "create a snake game in Python," and watch as the planning and coding agents collaborate to bring your vision to life!

+### 🔧 Advanced Tool Integration
+Chalice now includes powerful filesystem tools that allow me to interact directly with your development environment:
+- **File Operations**: Read, write, create, and modify files
+- **Directory Management**: List contents, create directories, move files
+- **Path Validation**: Secure path handling with directory traversal protection
+- **Real-time Tool Execution**: See tool results formatted beautifully in your terminal

+This transforms Chalice from a conversational AI into a full-fledged development assistant, capable of prototyping, debugging, and deploying with minimal friction.

 ## 🚀 Getting Started: Your Journey with Chalice Begins

 Embarking on this adventure is as simple as a few friendly steps.
 Let's get you set up and chatting in no time!